"The wisest definition of poetry the poet will instantly prove false by setting aside its requisitions." - Henry David Thoreau

 The reoccurring concepts of art and nature are perfectly encapsulated in Gary Snyder’s essay “Etiquette of Freedom,” which appears in the collection titled The Practice of the Wild.
 The poet and environmental activist traces some useful linguistic origins in this passage:

 [W]hat can we now mean by the words wild and for that matter nature?
 Language meanders like great rivers leaving oxbow traces over forgotten beds, to be seen only from the air or by scholars.
 Language is like some kind of infinitely interfertile family of species spreading or mysteriously declining over time, shamelessly and endlessly hybridizing, changing its own rules as it goes.
-Word are used as signs, as stand-ins, arbitrary and temporary, even as language reflects (and informs) the shifting values of the peoples whose minds it inhabits and glides through . . .
+Words are used as signs, as stand-ins, arbitrary and temporary, even as language reflects (and informs) the shifting values of the peoples whose minds it inhabits and glides through . . .
 But it is sometimes worth tracking these tricksters back.

 Take nature first.
 The word nature is from Latin natura, “birth, constitution, character, course of things”—ultimately from nasci, to be born.
 So we have nation, natal, native, pregnant.
 The probably Indo-European root (via Greek gna—hence cognate, agnate) is gen (Sanskrit jan), which provides generate and genus, as well as kin and kind.